 - Event type

 - A description of the event

 - 2. To view a specific type of events only, select the desired event type in the 'Filter event class' field.

 Filter event class:

-- The log is refreshed automatically at a regular interval of five seconds.
-To avoid any new events' interruption during data browsing, you can suspend the automatic update by clicking II Pause. - To restore automatic update, click Resume Those new events that have not been listed yet due to suspension will be displayed in the log now.
+The log is refreshed automatically at a regular interval of five seconds.
+To avoid any new events' interruption during data browsing, you can suspend the automatic update by clicking II Pause.